Full moon at night over Providenciales in the Turks and Caicos

 Stargazing on a beach on Providenciales.

 The Turks and Caicos is a wonderful destination for stargazing.
-Due to our low levels of development, light pollution is limited, and it’s possible to see the stars, planets, and galaxies in their full glory.
+Due to the low levels of development, light pollution is limited, and it’s possible to see the stars, planets, and galaxies in their full glory.

 Astrophotography